|

 MRS. SOKOL: Ya' think so?

 GEORGE: Ah, would you take this picture away from me.
-Take it away
+Take it away and get

 it outta here.
 Let me just sign this and go.